ruby-rice/rice/doc/bindings/exceptions.rst

 .. code-block:: cpp

         // This method is being called from Ruby so we cannot let any C++
-        // exceptions propogate back to Ruby
+        // exceptions propagate back to Ruby
         return cpp_protect([&]
         {
           result->operator[](From_Ruby<T>().convert(key)) = From_Ruby<U>().convert(value);